nodejs/node/doc/api/addons.markdown

 ## Hello world

-To get started let's make a small Addon which is the C++ equivalent of the following JavaScript code:
+To get started, let's make a small Addon which is the C++ equivalent of the following JavaScript code:

     module.exports.hello = function() { return 'world'; };